diyscif/diyscif/scif-thesis.md

 attenuators, are readily available on the market.
 They achieve relatively high performance values around the frequency spectrum of the human voice and come in a box shape optimized for installation inside drywall.
-An off-the-shelf product from german manufacturer SHAKO KG, the cross-talk sound attenuator box AUDIX®, achieves a weighted sound reduction index of $R_w$ 38 dB at 508 mm length and 300 mm height.
+An off-the-shelf product from German manufacturer SHAKO KG, the cross-talk sound attenuator box AUDIX®, achieves a weighted sound reduction index of $R_w$ 38 dB at 508 mm length and 300 mm height.
 Normalised sound reduction $D_{n,e}$ at the male fundamental frequency 125 Hz is 54 dB. [@schako]